7 Things You Need to Start a Money Transfer Business

 The main thing is to understand the pros and cons of the business model you select and your operating capacity.
 For example, while it is far cheaper and advantageous to start an online remittance business than a physical one, you would deal with digital currencies only as you don’t have a physical teller where people can hand in cash for transfer.
 Trust issues also may hinder the business from booming especially if you are setting up in an area where only a few people understand online activities.

-On the other hand, running a physical location alone limits your business from taking advantage of the opportunities available online such as; larger and easier remittance networks, different digital payment methods, and bills payment services you can offer.
+On the other hand, running a physical location alone limits your business from taking advantage of the opportunities available online such as; larger and easier remittance networks, different digital payment methods, and bill payment services you can offer.

 4. Choose a software partner